The Wilderness Grove

 • Deep play - fire lighting, tree identification

-• Explorative play - mud kitchen and water table, bug hunting
+• Explorative play - mud kitchen and bug hunting

 • Fantasy play - rowing boat and raft